DEMCON/EmbeddedDebugger/README.md

 and log values from registers.

 The PC application is developed by a intern at DEMCON.
 The application is not very stable at the moment.
+The graduation report of the student can be found in ApplicationInformation.pdf

 TODO:
 - [ ] Make the application more stable.